g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 As with searches, the uploaded graph will now be available in all projects that contain the same layer.
 As with searches, to activate the graph in other projects, access the layer and check the **'Linked'** checkbox.

-After loading the XML, the references to the graph will be reported and the possibility to define, via the checkbox **‘Active on the startup’**, whether or not the graph is displayed by default at client level after accessing the **'Charts'** menu.
+After loading the XML file, the loaded chart will be listed, and icons and checkboxes will allow you to select its display modes:
+ * **Edit icon:** to reload the XML file after editing the chart in QGIS
+ * **Delete icon:** to delete the chart (deleted for all similar layers, even in other projects)
+ * **Download icon:** to download the XML
+ * **Related widgets icon:** to create multiple charts (see the dedicated section below)
+ * **Active at startup checkbox:** to define whether the chart should be active when accessing the Charts menu in the web client
+ * **Position drop-down menu:** to define whether the chart should be displayed in the client sidebar, associated with the queried feature (Query), related to data from a 1:N relationship, or in both positions (Sidebar, Query)

+For each chart, the following information is displayed:
+ * **Title:** defined in the DataPltly plugin
+ * **Type:** chart type
+ * **Linked checkbox:** to activate/deactivate the chart without removing it

 ![](images/manual/charts_admin.png)

 It is also possible: